Egyras/HeishaMon/LIBSUSED.md

 ## libs used

+**Note:**

-Note: this is just a user friendly display of config file [platformio.ini](https://github.com/Egyras/HeishaMon/blob/master/platformio.ini)
+This is just a user friendly display of section "lib_deps" in config file [platformio.ini](https://github.com/Egyras/HeishaMon/blob/master/platformio.ini)

 Only config file is relevant!

 | lib | version | download |